myny2005/MLprojects/README.md

 This project showcases how deep learning can be applied to natural language generation, mimicking the style of historical texts.

+### 5. MNIST - Comparing Machine Learning Libraries for Digit Classification

+This project explores different machine learning libraries to determine which one is the most efficient for classifying digits from the MNIST dataset.
+The following libraries and models are tested:

+scikit-learn:
+Decision Tree Classifier
+Random Forest Classifier
+Logistic Regression
+K-nearest neighbors
+Support Vector Machine
+Naive Bayes

+TensorFlow:
+Simple Neural Network
+Convolutional Neural Network

+PyTorch:
+Simple Neural Network
+Convolutional Neural Network

+Additionally, Matplotlib is used for data visualization, and NumPy is employed for general data processing, including building a neural network from scratch.

 ## Getting Started

 To explore any of these projects, simply clone this repository: